Rape during the occupation of Japan: Incidents

+Yamata incident

 Robert L. Eichelberger recorded his troops' suppression of a Japanese vigilante group.

-General Robert L. Eichelberger, the commander of the U.S. Eighth Army, recorded that in the one instance when some Japanese formed a vigilante group on the pretense of protecting women from off-duty GIs, the Eighth Army ordered armored vehicles in battle array into the streets and arrested the leaders, who received long prison terms.
+General Robert L. Eichelberger, the commander of the U.S. Eighth Army in Japan during 1945-1948, recorded that in the one instance when some Japanese formed a vigilante group on the pretense of protecting women from off-duty GIs, the Eighth Army ordered armored vehicles in battle array into the streets and arrested the leaders, who received long prison terms.
 Walsh maintains this occurred in Yamata and that the only source for this account is Eichelberger's diary, which does not mention any sex crimes but does mention the beatings of several Americans, two severely.